Federal appeals court seems skeptical during hearing over abortion pill

 Later, Ho rattled off descriptions of drugs that the FDA had withdrawn from the market over the years because they were unsafe.

-Central to the arguments Wednesday was whether the plaintiffs — four anti-abortion doctors and an umbrella group called the Alliance for Hippocratic Medicine — can show they would suffer actual injuries if access to and approval of the pill remains unchanged.
+Central to the arguments Wednesday was whether the plaintiffs — four anti-abortion doctors and an umbrella group called the Alliance for Hippocratic Medicine — can show they would suffer actual injuries if access and approval of the pill remains unchanged.
 Lawyers call this requirement standing.

-In a brief filed to the 5th Circuit, the plaintiffs said that the FDA’s continuing approval of mifepristone would force emergency room doctors who oppose abortion to treat patients who experience complications after taking mifepristone.
-The brief said that the situation would subject doctors to “enormous stress and pressure” and put them at odds with their religious beliefs.
+In the hearing, both Harrington and a lawyer for a manufacturer of mifepristone, Danco Laboratories, said that the doctors who are plaintiffs cited no examples of cases where they were compelled to provide treatment for patients who experienced complications from medication abortion.

-The FDA has vigorously disputed that the plaintiffs have suffered or would suffer real injury from the continued availability of the pill.
+“They’ve never alleged that any identified plaintiff has been required to perform an abortion against their religious or conscience beliefs,” Harrington said.
+She said that even if anti-abortion doctors encountered a patient with a complication from mifepristone that required intervention, they could ask a colleague to treat that patient instead since state and federal laws give health care providers “robust conscience protections and religious belief protections” under which they can decline to give treatment.

 A lower-court order invalidating approval of the drug “would upend the status quo based on the court’s deeply misguided assessment of mifepristone’s safety,” the FDA’s brief added.
 Mifepristone is also used to help patients who are experiencing miscarriages, so any decision in this case could affect miscarriage treatment as well.